WHAT IS BEACON PECTUS CLINIC?

 VACUUM BELL THERAPY FOR PECTUS EXCAVATUM

 The vacuum bell offers a non-surgical treatment of pectus excavatum.
 The vacuum bell is a suction cup device that is used to create a vacuum at the chest wall, in order to pull the sternum out.
-This device is worn several hours each day, and the treatment and outcomes are monitored over a period of 6-12 months.
+This device is worn several hours each day, and the treatment and outcomes are monitored over a period of 12-18 months.
 In collaboration with Eckart Klobe, the inventor and manufacturer of the Klobe Vacuum bell, we are able to provide this innovative non-surgical therapy for the management of pectus excavatum.
+Along with the vacuum bell therapy, our service includes a customised exercise regimen based on a thorough assessment and physical evaluation by a physiotherapist trained and experienced in treating patients with pectus deformities.
+Our exercise programs are designed to reverse some of the effects of pectus such as weak muscles, loss of flexibility, rib flaring and poor posture.

 For further information or if you wish to schedule an appointment, please contact: